 This program is intended for qualified professionals whose intention is to establish themselves within Quebec, the French-speaking province of Canada.

 As of August 2, 2018, the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) has made a reform of the program within which certain requirements have been updated.

 The new Quebec program resembles the Federal Skilled Worker Program – Express Entry in regard to the following:

 - The new system will no longer select applications by “order of arrival” and quotas.

 - Candidates (18 years and over) must obtain an Invitation to Apply (ITA) from the MIFI.

-- Candidates must express their interest in obtaining a Certificat de Selection du Quebec (CSQ) before MIDI through the creation of a Declaration d’Interet (DDI) through the Arrima system.
+- Candidates must express their interest in obtaining a Certificat de Selection du Quebec (CSQ) before MIFI through the creation of a Declaration d’Interet (DDI) through the Arrima system.

 - Entry into the Arrima database does not guarantee that a candidate will receive an ITA for the CSQ.
-The invited candidates still have to meet the eligibility requirements of MIDI.
+The invited candidates still have to meet the eligibility requirements of MFDI.

 Candidates wishing to immigrate under the Quebec Skilled Worker Program should know that the ITAs will be issued to the candidates by the Ministry (according to the selection categories listed below) and according to criteria related to the applicant’s ability to settle and stay in Quebec.
-According to the available information, these criteria are the following:
+According to the available information, these criteria include the following:

 - Training in a profession or work experience in an area for which there is a high demand within the province;